Speed Up Your Metabolism and Lose Weight Easily

-- These foods, together with the water we should be drinking on an empty stomach, will keep our metabolism constant over the course of the day.
+- These foods, along with the water we should be drinking on an empty stomach, will keep our metabolism constant over the course of the day.

 5. Condiment your food with spices

-Culinary spices are excellent natural metabolism activators, as well as having many other properties.
+Culinary spices are excellent natural metabolism activators, and they have many other properties.
 We recommend eating the following spices every day: